andyroiiid/andyroiiid.github.io/_personal_projects/haru-v.md

 Later I decided to rewrite it with Vulkan because I learned Vulkan a while ago and wanted to give it a try.

-Who doesn't love a API which takes more than 500 lines for the first triangle?
+Who doesn't love an API which takes more than 500 lines for the first triangle?
 {: .notice--success}

 The engine got a **huge performance boost** after migrating to Vulkan.
 With OpenGL it used to struggle to hit 30 fps on a Radeon Vega 8 (integrated).
 Now it can maintain 60 fps on that same graphics card with Vulkan.